thiagolos/the_house/README.md

 ### API

 - **Spotify:** Integration with the Spotify API allows access to artist-related data, enabling the application to fetch and display metrics.
+-
+## Getting Started

+To get started with the application, follow these steps:

+1. Clone this repository.
+2. Set up the frontend and install its dependencies by navigating to the `/frontend` directory and running `npm install`.
+3. Similarly, set up the backend by going to the `/backend` directory and running `npm install`.
+4. Create a PostgreSQL database for the application and update the connection configuration in the backend's `.env` file.
+5. Obtain Spotify API credentials and update them in the backend's `.env` file.
+6. Start the backend server using `nodemon index.ts` in the `/backend` directory.
+7. Start the frontend development server using `npm run dev` in the `/frontend` directory.

 ## Features